 The Appalachian Experience continues to be different in many ways than in years past due to COVID-19, yet students can still expect the caring approach to their growth and development App State has long been known for.

 You also will be called upon to be responsible community members who value the safety and well-being of others and demonstrate this in all your actions.

 Decisions about campus operations are informed by North Carolina Gov. Roy Cooper’s timeline, as well as guidance from the Centers for Disease Control and Prevention, state and local public health agencies and UNC System leadership.
 We are keeping our students, faculty and staff up to date with regular communications.
 Please continue to monitor email and this website for updates as we continue to plan for multiple scenarios in order to remain flexible and responsive to whatever the coming weeks and months hold.

 Quick reference guide

-Here is a quick reference guide with preliminary information for what to expect when you arrive on campus in August.
+Here is a quick reference guide with information about staying engaged, COVID-19 safety, and campus services.
 More information will be added as it becomes available: